kgarfinkel/BabyAnimals/README.md

 ## Tech Stack

 BabyAnimals was built using express.js, and Imagemagick for all server-side image processing.
 All image and metadata storage is hosted by s3 and MongoDB.

+I built BabyAnimals in under two weeks at Hack Reactor -- a wonderful programming bootcamp aimed towards teaching beginner programmers to become fullstack software engineers.

+I encourage your contribution; please, make a pull request and teach me something new :)